B-Amela/Group_Project_7/README.md

 ![image](https://user-images.githubusercontent.com/97119920/169933638-b2821253-40d8-4687-a200-a991bb9b5a5c.png)

 ### Description of how data was split into training and testing sets
+By default, our training and testing data sets are 75% and 25%, respectively, of the original data.
+The following code shows the data's 75-25 split.

+*Add image Here*
  ### Explanation of model choice, including limitations and benefits
  Neural networks behave like a regression model dependent on output variables that can be predicted from independent input variables.
 We chose the random forest deep learning model because it is a good model to handle outliers and nonlinear data.
 Furthermore, we chose neural networks random forest because it is a type of ensemble that combines multiple smaller models into a more robust, scalable and accurate model.
 The model uses weak learner algorithms or decision trees that produce a final classification output.]